estei/vatCalc/README.md

 # xUnit.net

+Meant as a live presentation so no PowerPoint, see the presentation notes below.

 A very very simple simple test program to quickly show howto get xUnit.net into a dotnet core project.

 Presentation notes / Documentation  can be found in the [presentation-notes.md](presentation-notes.md) file.